About the course

 St Andrew's is a happy, safe and welcoming environment where everyone is valued.
 Our Christian faith is central to moral development, mutual respect and an appreciation for the cultural diversity within our community.

 We are proud to be a teaching school.
-St Andrew's is an outstanding place to work and learn.
-In partnership with Liverpool Hope University, we develop personalised training with the academic and theoretical underpinning which allows trainees to become outstanding practitioners.
+St Andrew's is an outstanding place to work and learn and offers a welcoming and supportive environment.
+Together with our University partners, we develop personalised training with the academic and theoretical underpinning which allows trainees to become outstanding practitioners.

 Led by St Andrew's CE Primary Teaching School, our Alliance comprises a mix of faith and non-faith schools of different sizes, each passionate about providing the next generation of teachers and potential future leaders.

 St Andrew's has a strong history of teacher training; we have had great success in providing placements for primary trainees.
-All our students have graduated with good or outstanding grades.
+All students on our School Direct programme have graduated with good or outstanding grades.

 Our teachers are exemplary practitioners, keen to share their practice and able to offer subject specialist knowledge.
 Pupil behaviour in the Alliance is excellent and our children are enthusiastic and willing to learn.
 Training to teach with us is stimulating, challenging and rewarding.

-Successful trainees are recommended for Qualified Teacher Status (QTS) and a postgraduate Certificate of Education (PGCE) accredited by Liverpool Hope University which includes 60 Masters level credits which can be used towards a Masters qualification.
+Successful trainees are recommended for Qualified Teacher Status (QTS) and a postgraduate Certificate of Education (PGCE) which includes 60 Masters level credits which can be used towards a Masters qualification.

 Teaching School website